jwood05/Comp3410/README.md

 Repository for MIPS project

-MIPS Mansion was the final result of my group's project in COMP 3410 (Computer Organization and Assembler Language) at the University of Memphis in the Spring 2014 semester.
-The members of this group (dubbed "Team Puzzle" by our professor) were (in alphabetical order by last name):
+MIPS Mansion was the final result of my group's project in COMP 3410 (Computer Organization and Assembler Language) at the University of Memphis in the Spring 2014 semester
-1. Nathan Brandeburg
-2. Joseph Ciskowski
-3. Drew Stabenow
-4. Daniel Wood
-5. Jonathan Wood (Hey, that's me!
-Woohoo!)

 It is a Zork-like text-based maze/adventure game written entirely in the MIPS Assembler language.
 To complete this project, we had to learn/figure out how to perform what are usually a few basic tasks: